oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

 key_file=<Location of the private key oci_api_key_private.pem>
 </copy>
 ```
-Replace [USER-OCID] (https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five) with the value you copied on your note pad, FINGERPRINT-VALUE with your API key fingerprint, TENANCY-OCID with your [tenancy OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five).
+Replace [USER-OCID] (https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five) with the value you copied on your notepad, FINGERPRINT-VALUE with your API key fingerprint, TENANCY-OCID with your [tenancy OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five).
 The [key_file] (https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#How) is the private key that you generated.
 You should have noted these values in a text file as you've been working through this workshop.
 Use the values recorded from Lab 1.
 ![View config file](images/config-file.png)

-4. Go to your project directory. you will see the example source code ```Program.cs```.
+4. Go to your project directory.
+You will see the example source code ```Program.cs```.
 Remove this file .
 ```
 <copy>
  rm Program.cs